ruslandoga/plausible-self-hosted/README.md

 $ docker compose -f docker-compose.yml -f reverse-proxy/docker-compose.caddy-gen.yml up -d
 ```

 It takes some time to start PostgreSQL and ClickHouse, create the databases, and run the migrations.
-After about fifteen seconds you should be able to access your instance at `BASE_URL`
+After about fifteen seconds you should be able to access your instance at `BASE_URL` and see the registration screen for the admin user.

 In case something feels off, make sure to check out the logs